 If you are looking for the Scottish Human Rights Journal, please see the publisher's website for details.

-Governor’s House is in the city centre, near to many bus routes.
-Edinburgh Waverley Station is 5-10 minutes walk away.
-The nearest tram stop is on York Place, 5-10 minutes walk away.
+Bridgeside House is north-east of Edinburgh city centre.
+Many bus routes run down adjacent Leith Walk.
+Edinburgh Waverley Station is a 25 minutes walk away.
+The nearest tram stop is on York Place, 20 minutes walk away.

-Cycle parking is not currently available at Governor’s House.
-The nearest cycle parking is on Regent Road.
+Cycle parking is not available at Bridgeside House.